snobu/destreamer/README.md

 [Politecnico di Milano][polisite] students may want to use this fork over at https://github.com/SamanFekri/destreamer which is a specialized implementation of this project with automatic logon.

+## Outstanding bugs

+- We couldn't yet find an elegant way to refresh the access token, so you'll need to perform an interactive logon every hour or so.
+We're still at the drawing board on this one.

 ## What's new

 - Major code refactoring